HMS Devastation (BB-1938)

 Laid down as soon as the Treaty's expired in 1933, the two ship class, Devastation and Thunderer (what wonderful names for battleships!) was the forerunner of the next King George V class ships.
 To hasten the building times, six of the twelve triple 15" turrets that were completed and stockpiled from the unfinished Majestic class were used.
 The first model of the twin 4.5" BD turret mounting was used as the dual purpose armament.
 This model was an extension of the previous 4.7" AA weapon which featured fixed ammunition.
 Both of these mounting proved a failure with the fixed ammunition proving useless for sustained AA firing.
 In 1939 both ships had their 4.5" guns refurbished to be able to use bag and shell ammunition.
 The light AA weaponry started with seven mountings of the 2 pounder octuple guns.
 20mm single mountings began being added in 1939 and then some were replaced with twin mountings then in late 1944 when the remaining ship was being refitted for the British Pacific Fleet service, all of the 2 pounder and 20mm guns were removed and replaced with 40mm weapons.

 August 1941, and the Devastation is heading north to join the fleet watching over the straits on either side of Iceland.
 Aboard the Devastation is the replacement Rear Admiral for the cruiser squadron to replace the previous one who had died of ill health while in command.
 Speed had been increased twice as the news from the battle of the Denmark Strait is happening.
 All aboard the Devastation are hoping to arrive in time to help sink German battleships.
 28 knots and the Devastation is flying, only 30 miles behind the main fleet and catching up fast.
 "Contact" is heard over the battle channel as the main fleets come in sight of each other.
 The Admiral and Captain onboard Devastation look at each other and say "they had better leave one for us".
-The maneuvering of the two fleets for position allows the Devastation to come into sight of the battle, what is seen is not good.
+The manoeuvring of the two fleets for position allows the Devastation to come into sight of the battle, what is seen is not good.

 The British Battle Line has been devastated.
 (Vanguard, Temeraire (9x16"), King George V, Prince of Wales (9x15"), Majestic, Bulwark (12x15")) The battle line had sailed toward the Germans sure of their superiority.
 In just ten minutes of thundering salvoes, huge splashes of the misses and the gouts of red explosions and billowing clouds of smoke from the hits, three British ships and one German ship are crippled and out of the fight.
 One ship, the Vanguard is a smoking hulk ready to sink.
 The command bridge superstructure is a smoking ruin with the Vice Admiral and Flag Captain dead, the Rear Admiral onboard the Devastation has suddenly found himself in charge of the remainder of the fleet.
 From 15 miles range Admiral Burnett starts rapping out the orders, Vanguard is lost, the cruiser Lancaster is ordered alongside to take off survivors and sink the wreck.
 The Captain D aboard the Eskimo is ordered to take one destroyer and try and sink the crippled Bismarck.
 The other three destroyers are to make a feint attack on the remaining three German battleships to keep them occupied and turned away while Admiral Burnett takes control of the remnants.